 Obviously, nothing happens overnight, and you should extensively research ANY course that requires time and a monetary investment.

 But let's go back and try to answer the main questions we asked ourselves at the beginning of the review:

 The level of expertise offered in the bundle of courses offered by Project 24 is amazing.

 You can really come out on the other side with a solid website that really does give you some passive income.

 How much is entirely up to you, but in terms of what it offers, it totally over delivers.

 There is almost too much stuff that could sidetrack those suffering from shiny object syndrome, but having all these courses and a very active facebook group really points you towards a successful experience.

 They've been doing this for almost 20 years, earn 7 figure income from their sites alone and one of them has been recognized as one of the best 40 photographers in the world thanks to his blog.

 Whether you succeed or fail will depend much more on the niche you choose, how you implement your writing and what affiliate resources you decide to sell.

 The 60 step process is a great way for you to start out because you're being hand held by J&R, but after a while you're on your own, and that's the crux of the matter.

 Like in every enterprize, you reap what you sow.

 The course costs $449 for the first year and $199 for all following years to stay in the FB group as well as take part in all the new courses that are added for free.

-I think that if that's what you really want, then that's a hell of an offer.
+I think that if that's what you really want, then that's a heck of an offer.

 If you want to start a blog and market your products, Project 24 could be the right one for you.